 There are many app developers trying to make custom apps for people with disabilities.
 One such app that has immense potential and is quite popular is Voice access by google.
 The app is very simple to use and it has a very simple basic function.
 It allows anyone who has difficulty manipulating a touch screen (e.g. due to paralysis, tremor, or temporary injury) to use their Android device by voice.
 With this app, users can navigate their phones with relative ease using their voice.
 The google library is able to pick up any sort of accent so you will never have to worry about having a thick accent.
 Some of the great features that make the app stand out are

 – Basic navigation (e.g. “go back”, “go home”, “open Gmail”)

 – Controlling the current screen (e.g. “tap next”, “scroll down”)

 – Text editing and dictation (e.g. “type hello”, “replace coffee with tea”)

-Users can use commands like “Help” any time to see a short list of commands.
+Users can use commands like “Help” at any time to see a short list of commands.
 Voice Access includes a tutorial which introduces the most common voice commands (starting Voice Access, tapping, scrolling, basic text editing, and getting help).
-You can use the Google Assistant to start Voice Access by saying “Hey Google, Voice Access”.
+You can use Google Assistant to start Voice Access by saying “Hey Google, Voice Access”.
 To do this, you’ll need to enable “Hey Google” detection.
 You can also tap either the Voice Access notification or a blue Voice Access button and start talking.
 With its integration with all other Google apps and Google apps being very popular users can even use this app to do a bit of work.
-Using the app users can check their mails and do a variety of functions hands free.
+Using the app users can check their mails and do a variety of functions hands-free.
 This can be very helpful who recently broke their arms or is unable to use their phones like normal.